Garden Suite Builder & Laneway Suite Contractor in Toronto & the GTA

 |---|---|

-| Increased Property Value | Adds a separate dwelling and improves long-term property use |
+| Increased Property Value | Adds a separate dwelling and improves long-term property use. |

-| Rental Income Potential | Can create monthly income and help offset costs |
+| Rental Income Potential | Can create monthly income and help offset project costs over time. |

-| Flexible Family Living | Useful for parents, adult children, relatives, or guests |
+| Flexible Family Living | Useful for parents, adult children, relatives, or guests. |

-| Better Use of Land | Uses existing property instead of buying or moving |
+| Better Use of Land | Uses existing property space instead of buying, moving, or adding major square footage to the main house. |

-| Long-Term Flexibility | Can be used as rental, family suite, office, or guest house |
+| Long-Term Flexibility | Can be used as a rental unit, family suite, home office, guest house, or future living space. |

-| Housing Supply Support | Adds more housing options within existing neighbourhoods |
+| Housing Supply Support | Adds more housing options within existing neighbourhoods while keeping the main home in place. |

 | Step | Description |